19-Year-Old Tarsha Whitmore Shows Off Insane Figure In Skirt So Tight It Looks Painted On

 Tarsha Whitmore’s most recent Instagram share is sending social media into overdrive.

-At just 19-years-old, Whitmore is one of the most popular models on the planet and she also happens to be wildly popular on social media.
-So far, the Australian-born beauty has amassed an impressive following of over 500,000-plus on Instagram alone and pretty much everything that she does earns her a ton of attention from her followers.
+At just 19-years-old, Whitmore is one of the most popular models on the planet, and she also happens to be wildly popular on social media.
+So far, the Australian beauty has amassed an impressive following of over 500,000 on Instagram alone, and pretty much everything she does earns her a ton of attention from her followers.
 In the most recent image that was shared for fans, Whitmore sizzles in a sexy two-piece set.

 In the shot, Tarsha poses at a bar and tags herself in Sydney, Australia.
-Her killer figure is on full display in a the gorgeous photo in a skimpy outfit that leaves little to be desired.
+Her killer figure is on full display in a skimpy outfit that leaves little to be desired.
 On the bottom, Tarsha sizzles in a sexy purple pencil skirt that is so tight, it appears to be painted on.
 She pairs the beautiful skirt with a matching bra top while her toned and tanned abs are also on display.

-The model accessorizes her look with a gold necklace and khaki colored purse as well as a pair of strappy heels.
-Whitmore wears her long, dyed locks down and curled in the photo while also rocking a gorgeous face of makeup that includes eyeliner, mascara, blush, lipgloss, and highlighter.
+The model accessorizes her look with a gold necklace and khaki-colored purse as well as a pair of strappy heels.
+Whitmore wears her long, dyed locks down and curled in the photo while also rocking a gorgeous face of makeup that includes eyeliner, mascara, blush, lip gloss, and highlighter.
 Like most of her posts do, this one earned the bombshell a ton of attention from her fans with over 10,000 likes in addition to 100-plus comments.

 While many followers commented on the photo to gush over her amazing body, countless others let her know that they want to purchase the two-piece set.
 A few more fans had no words, commenting on the photo with emoji instead.